 Hebrew language will be infused into our days at Ketzev.
 Modern Hebrew will be spoken during snack and activities and we'll do lots of singing of songs in Hebrew.
-Siddur Hebrew will be experienced during our time with Rabbi Creditor.
+Siddur Hebrew will be experienced during our time with Rabbi Levy.
 We are excited that each Ketzev kid between K-5th grade will get the chance to have a 35-minute small-group Hebrew lesson with Danielle Bohnik.
 Danielle is a master Hebrew teacher known for inspiring learning through her expertise and warmth.
 There will be a diversity of Hebrew knowledge among the Ketzev kids and Danielle will help us meet each student at their level.

 3:40-3:45 youth arrive and get greeted